 ABOUT THE CONFERENCE

-As we celebrate the 70th anniversary of the alliance and its role in maintaining the rules-based international order, the NAOC invites you to partake in this first-of-its-kind educational opportunity on August 10th, 2019.
+As we celebrate the continuing legacy of the alliance and its role in maintaining the rules-based international order, the NAOC invites you to partake in future NATOSim events.
+Our most recent NATOSim conference was held on August 10th, 2019.

 The North Atlantic Treaty Organization (NATO) was established in 1949 as a defensive intergovernmental military alliance that protected its members from outside aggression, particularly during the Cold War.
 An attack against any one member-state, no matter how big or small, was considered an attack on all members of the alliance, invoking the principles of collective security articulated in Article 5 of the North Atlantic Treaty.
 Today, NATO has expanded to 29 countries across the “Atlantic Zone” of North America and Europe, and its modern mission has shifted to include counterterrorism operations and the general maintenance of global peace and stability.